unbit/uwsgi.it/snippets/apache.md

 Distributions: precise,saucy,wheezy

-In some (really rare) case you may need to install an apache instance (heavily .htaccess based instances, mod_svn ...)
+In some (really rare) case you may need to install an apache instance (heavily .htaccess based instances, mod_svn, mod_php ...)

 Installation
 ============